pandas-dev/pandas/doc/source/getting_started/10min.rst

                       'D': np.random.randn(8)})
    df

-Grouping and then applying the :meth:`~DataFrame.sum` function to the resulting groups.
+Grouping and then applying the :meth:`pandas.core.groupby.GroupBy.sum` function to the resulting groups.

 .. ipython:: python